NYPL/dgx-patron-creator-service/README.md

 #### 1. Create a Patron

-With a valid credential, now you can make a POST request to _localhost:3001/api/v0.1/patrons_ to create a new patron.
+With valid credentials, now you can make a POST request to _localhost:3001/api/v0.1/patrons_ to create a new patron.

-The request data format should be in JSON with at least "name", "dateOfBirth", "address", "username", and "pin".
-Username must be unique.
-Example for API v0.1:
+The request data format should be in JSON with required fields of "name", "dateOfBirth", "address", "username", and "pin".
+The username must be unique.
+Example data for API v0.1:

 ```javascript
 {